Use of drugs in warfare

-Use of mind-altering substances in warfare has included drugs used for relaxation and stimulation.
+Use of mind-altering substances in warfare has included drugs used for both relaxation and stimulation.
 Historically, drug use was often sanctioned and encouraged by militaries through including alcohol and tobacco in troop rations.
 Stimulants like cocaine and amphetamines were widely used in both World Wars to increase alertness and suppress appetite.
 Drug use can negatively affect combat readiness and reduce the performance of troops.
 Drug use also poses additional expenses to the health care systems of militaries.

 Drugs

 Alcohol

 Alcohol has a long association of military use, and has been called "liquid courage" for its role in preparing troops for battle.
 It has also been used to anaesthetize injured soldiers, celebrate military victories, and cope with the emotions of defeat.
-In the Russo-Japanese War, alcohol has been implicated as a factor contributing to the Russian Empire's loss.
-Russian commanders, sailors, and soldiers were said to be drunk more than sober.
-Countries often enabled alcohol use by their troops through providing alcohol in their rations.
-The British Royal Navy and other Commonwealth navies once maintained a rum ration for sailors until Britain retired it in 1970.
-The Royal Canadian Navy followed suit in 1972 as did the Royal New Zealand Navy in 1990.
-The United States Navy similarly provided a distilled spirits ration between 1794 and 1862 when Secretary of the Navy Gideon Welles removed most non-medicinal alcohol from U.S. naval vessels, with all alcohol consumption aboard ship banned in 1914.

-There is a strong association of military service and alcohol use disorder.
-In 1862, British soldiers in India responded to the threat of problematic alcohol use by establishing the Soldiers' Total Abstinence Association, which became the Army Temperance Association in 1888.
-Similar organizations formed in other branches of military and for British troops stationed in other colonies.
-Members of these abstinence associations were encouraged to sign pledges to avoid alcohol entirely.
-Medals were awarded to individuals who remained abstinent.
-Studies show that Australian Defence Force veterans of the Gulf War had a prevalence of alcohol use disorder higher than any other psychological disorder; British Armed Forces veterans of modern conflicts in Iraq and Afghanistan had higher rates of alcohol use disorder than servicemembers who were not deployed.
+Military and veteran populations face significant challenges in addressing the co-occurrence of PTSD and alcohol use disorder.
+While existing interventions show promise, more research is needed to evaluate their effectiveness for this specific population, and new tailored interventions should be developed and evaluated to better meet their unique needs.

+Reports from the Russian invasion of Ukraine in 2022 and since suggested that Russian soldiers are drinking significant amount of alcohol (as well as consuming harder drugs), which increases their losses.
+Some reports suggest that on occasion, alcohol and drugs have been provided to the lower quality troops by their commanders, in order to facilitate their use as expendable cannon fodder.

 Amphetamines

 Amphetamines were given to troops to increase alertness.
 They had the added benefits of reducing appetites and fatigue.
 Nazi Germany, in particular, embraced amphetamines during World War II.
 From April to July 1940, German service members on the Western Front received more than 35 million methamphetamine pills.
 German troops would go as many as three days without sleep during the invasion of France.
 In contrast, Britain distributed 72 million amphetamine tablets during the entire war.

+A 2023 report by a British military think tank cited evidence that the Russian military had been giving amphetamines, most likely in liquid form, to its soldiers during the Russian invasion of Ukraine.